marcopagliarulo/Bodiless-JS/Development/Platform.sh.md

   ```
   platform login
   ```
-  You will directed to log in via a web browser
+  You will be directed to log in via a web browser
 - Execute
   ```
   platform project:list